DanySK/Course-DTM-SE-3/content/ci/_index.md

 One configuration file $\Rightarrow$ one workflow

-For security reasons, workflows may need to be manually activated in the *Actions* tab of the GitHub web interface.
+For security reasons,
+workflows may need to get manually activated in the *Actions* tab of the GitHub web interface.

 ---